inboundnow/inbound-pro/readme.md

 ### _IBN License_

-Structural property cannot be used distributed, or modified without a license issed from InboundWP LLC that delegates said permissions.
+Structural property cannot be used distributed, or modified without a license issued from InboundWP LLC that delegates the permission.

 ### Designation of Licenses